ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

   infrastructure, URICrypt can isolate tenant data while allowing shared components to be processed efficiently.

+* Privacy-Preserving Analytics: URICrypt can complement IPCrypt
+  {{!I-D.draft-denis-ipcrypt}}.
+Together, they enable systems to perform analytics on encrypted network flows and resource access patterns without exposing sensitive information about either the network endpoints or the specific resources being accessed.

 # Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",